 Many different types of electric heaters are available, some of which have broader applications and others that have very specific applications.
 Electric heating can be simply defined as any process in which electrical energy is converted to heat.
 The broad categories of electric heaters we will be exploring include flanged heaters, immersion heaters and circulation heaters.

-is because its design is based on the structure that the name describes.
-A flange can be defined as a lip or a rim on an object that is used to strengthen or hold fast the object as a whole.
+If you do not first understand what a flange is, you can’t visualize what a flange heater is because its design is based on the structure that the name describes.
+A flange can be defined as a lip or a rim on an object that is used to strengthen or hold the object fast.
 An example of a flange found in everyday life is lip along the lens mount of a camera, which holds the lens fast to the camera body.

-It should be noted too that one of the most common types of flange heaters is an immersion flange heater.
+It should be noted, too, that one of the most common types of flange heaters is an immersion flange heater.
 This type of heater combines the two greatest strengths, which is the increased heating surface of the flange combined with the fast heating properties of an immersion heater since it is immersed within the product it seeks to heat.